VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 !
 I have fixed something so important.
 The method getById(), didnt return anything.
 The asynchronus, doesn't take into account the return of a loop, always need the method the method itself a return to work.

+!
+If after used the form in HTML, when I'm in JSON page, it creates a new object, with a new ID, but with the sme data.
+But works!!.